 The sun shines through, offering plenty of natural light and what looks like would be a pleasant view.
 There is plenty of room and everything needed to get to work.

-Modern use of color and design meet classic minimalism with this temporary workspace by Morton Liebach.
+Modern use of color and design meets classic minimalism with this temporary workspace by Morton Liebach.
 Notice how simple and clean it all looks, especially with the sparse look of the furniture on the wood flooring.

 He has all he needs in one place, and the shelving gives him a place for reference material that would otherwise clutter the glass top of the desk.
 The lava lamp is a nice touch, especially with the shades of orange and green that make it all a bit retro.